 Full PE kits are needed for Mondays and Wednesdays.
 This includes dark shorts/tracksuit bottoms (for outdoor PE if the weather is cold), a white t-shirt, socks and appropriate footwear.

-Each week children will be expected to read each day and bring in their filled in reading record.
-Alongside this, children are to log on to Timestables Rockstars which will aid to develop children’s fluency within their Maths by taking part in fun Maths games.
-If your child needs their login again, please speak to the class teacher.
-This again will need to be recorded in the same Home Learning Log and handed in on a daily basis.
+A reminder that each week children will be expected to read every day at home for at least 10 minutes.
+Alongside this, children are to log on to Times Tables Rockstars which will aid to develop children’s fluency within their Maths by taking part in fun Maths games.
+Both will need to be recorded in the same home learning log and handed in to the class teacher on a daily basis.